edgelesssys/contrast/dev-docs/user-manual.md

 ## Runtime Policies

 Runtime Policies are a mechanism to enable the use of the (untrusted) Kubernetes API for orchestration while ensuring the confidentiality and integrity of your confidential containers.
-Essentially, they allow us to enforce the integrity of your containers' runtime environment as defined in your deployment files.
+They allow us to enforce the integrity of your containers' runtime environment as defined in your deployment files.
 The runtime policy mechanism is based on the Open Policy Agent (OPA) and translates the Kubernetes deployment YAMLs into OPA's Rego policy language.
-The Kata Agent inside the confidential micro-VM then enforces the policy by only serving permitted requests to your container.
+The Kata Agent inside the confidential micro-VM then enforces the policy by only acting on permitted requests.
 The Contrast CLI provides the tooling for automatically translating Kubernetes deployment YAMLs into OPA's Rego policy language.

-For the interested reader, the trust chain goes as follows:
+The trust chain goes as follows:

-1. The CLI generates a policy and attaches it to the pod definition.
+1. The Contrast CLI generates a policy and attaches it to the pod definition.
 2. Kubernetes schedules the pod on a node with kata-cc-isolation runtime.
 3. Containerd takes the node, starts the Kata Shim and creates the pod sandbox.
 4. The Kata runtime starts a CVM with the policy's digest as `HOSTDATA`.
 5. The Kata runtime sets the policy using the `SetPolicy` method.
 6. The Kata agent verifies that the incoming policy's digest matches `HOSTDATA`.
-7. The CLI sets a manifest at the Contrast Coordinator, including a list of permitted policies.
+7. The CLI sets a manifest in the Contrast Coordinator, including a list of permitted policies.
 8. The Contrast Coordinator verifies that the started pod has a permitted policy hash in its `HOSTDATA` field.

 After the last step, we know that the policy has not been tampered with and, thus, that the workload is as intended.